RobinTail/chat/README.md

 * It makes a sound on new incoming messages.
 * It shows who are typing messages now.
 * Converts URLs to anchors and fetch webpage's previews, photos and videos from Embedly API.
+* It displays a quote Martin Luther King, Jr. at the beginning of a new day :)

 # Demo